 Combining Different Finishes

 If you go with a single material, you can still achieve a layered look by combining different finishes.
 An attractive finish will enhance the appeal of the subject.
 Dual-texture finishes are very popular in lighting, home décor, and artworks.
-As an example, the Feiss Prospect Park Collection features a rich, dual finish of smooth Satin Nickel with shiny Chrome accents.
-The two-finish accents highlight the details of the silhouette, and each cylindrical Opal Etched glass shade boasts metal bands at the top and bottom to add a bit of formality.
+The Feiss Prospect Park Collection features a rich, dual finish of smooth Satin Nickel with shiny Chrome accents.
+The two-finish accents highlight the silhouette’s details, and each cylindrical Opal Etched glass shade boasts metal bands at the top and bottom to add a bit of formality.
 Unexpected pressed crystal on each stem elevates the tailored look with a bit of glamour.

 Varied materials create a different sense of dimensions and tap their personality into space.
-Nowadays, we are seeing pieces that combining different materials, like wall sconce using contrasting materials of modern metal with distressed wood; or that of Chaise-lounge, i.e. chrome-plated steel frame, black enamel steel base, and leather headrest.
+Nowadays, we see pieces that combine different materials, like wall sconces using contrasting modern metal materials with distressed wood; or Chaise-lounge, i.e., chrome-plated steel frame, black enamel steel base, and leather headrest.
 All these pieces bring a fresh look with a mellow effect and a depth with sensations.